Find out what New Zealand Apprenticeships involve, and who offers them.

 - work for, and learn from, an employer who supports you through your apprenticeship

-- complete practical, on-the-job assessments such as showing you can lay carpet), attend courses such as block courses, evening courses and day-release classes, and complete written assessments.
+- complete practical, on-the-job assessments (such as showing you can lay carpet), attend courses such as block courses, evening courses and day-release classes, and complete written assessments.

 Benefits of New Zealand Apprenticeships include:

-- earning at least the training minimum wage (employers often pay more as you become more skilled)
+- you start on the training minimum wage (employers often pay more as you become more skilled)

-- you gain technical, practical skills and a Level 4 New Zealand Certificate when you complete the apprenticeship, which means you are likely to be paid more and have better work opportunities.
+- you gain technical, practical skills and a Level 4 New Zealand Certificate when you complete the apprenticeship, so you're then likely to be paid more and have better work opportunities.